Can I breastfeed IF

-No. According to the AAP policy on Breastfeeding.
-“Ingestion of alcoholic beverages should be minimized and limited to an occasional intake but no more than 0.5 g alcohol per kg body weight, which for a 60 kg mother is approximately 2 oz liquor (60 ml), 8 oz wine (240 ml), or 2 beers.
+You can have a drink while breastfeeding, but you should keep some information in mind.
+AAP policy on Breastfeeding states that “Ingestion of alcoholic beverages should be minimized and limited to an occasional intake but no more than 0.5 g alcohol per kg body weight, which for a 60 kg mother is approximately 2 oz liquor (60 ml), 8 oz wine (240 ml), or 2 beers.
 Nursing should take place 2 hours or longer after the alcohol intake to minimize its concentration in the ingested milk”

 Does that mean moms have to abolish all drinking from their lives?
 Obviously Not.
 With proper education and planning, you can still plan a date night and have a drink to take the edge off of the long days of parenting.
 How?
 As mentioned it is important to leave 2 hours between 1 drink and breastfeeding.
 It is vital, that you do not breastfeed in this timeframe.
 So, plan accordingly.
 If your baby is due to be sleeping for 4-5 hours, then you can safely consume a drink without worrying about the risks associated.
 By that token, if you plan on having 2 drinks you must wait 4-6 hours before breastfeeding.
 Pumping and dumping milk will not hasten the process of alcohol elimination from your body and is therefore unnecessary (Anderson, 1995).

 Note that alcohol it may blunt prolactin response to suckling and negatively affects infant motor development(Eidelman,2012).
 It does NOT stimulate milk production, it is simply an old wives tale.

 For a very practical handout for drinking, check out the Australian breastfeeding association webpage on Can I drink alcohol while breastfeeding?
 They have a wonderful guide for mothers that you can download and use.